Athens Best Monuments

 Roman Agora

-The Roman Agora was built (approximately) 5 centuries later than Ancient Agora, between 19 and 11 B.C. with a donation of Julius Caesar and Augustus.
+The Roman Agora was built (approximately) 5 centuries later than the Ancient Agora, between 19 and 11 BCE. with a donation from Julius Caesar and Augustus.
 It is located in the north of Acropolis in the Plaka area.

 After the invasion of the Herulae in 267 CE, the administrative and commercial center of Athens was transferred from the Ancient Agora to the Roman Agora and the Library of Hadrian.